 - ETFs are transparent as you can see what’s inside their portfolios.

-- You can invest in different sectors with ETFs such as oil, technology, gold, etc.
+- You can invest in different sectors with oil (see best oil ETFs here), technology, gold, silver, etc.

 - There is no minimum requirement for how much you have to invest in an ETF.